SysKitTeam/docs-monitor/requirements/system-requirements.md

 ---
-title: System Requirements
-desription: >-
-  This article discusses the hardware and software requirements that are necessary in order to install the SysKit Monitor.
+description: This article discusses the hardware and software requirements that are necessary in order to install the SysKit Monitor.
-author: Andrea Budisa
-date: 26/5/2017
 ---

 # System Requirements